 “Loneliness is far more than just a bad feeling — it harms both individual and societal health.”
 So says U.S. Surgeon General Vivek Murthy, M.D., 45, in a new advisory, “Our Epidemic of Loneliness and Isolation,” which describes social connection as “a fundamental human need, as essential to survival as food, water, and shelter.”

 It’s a subject that Murthy, who also served as surgeon general during the Obama administration, has taken seriously for years.
 In 2020, he wrote a book about it: Together: The Healing Power of Human Connection in a Sometimes Lonely World.

-Thoughtful and deeply empathic, Murthy argues that social bonds not only enhance our health — loneliness has been associated with coronary heart disease, high blood pressure, stroke, dementia, depression and anxiety — but “how we perform in the workplace and at school, how we show up for our families and how content we feel in our lives.”
+Thoughtful and deeply empathic, Murthy argues that social bonds not only enhance our health — loneliness has been associated with coronary heart disease, high blood pressure, stroke, dementia, depression and anxiety — but, as he writes in the book, “how we perform in the workplace and at school, how we show up for our families and how content we feel in our lives.”

 He also points out that isolation, which describes a physical state of being, is different from loneliness: “the subjective feeling that you're lacking the social connections you need.”

 We talked with Murthy about our need for meaningful relationships and how we can combat the shame associated with loneliness by reaching out when we feel that yearning for connection and by understanding how universal it is.

 This is a very common state of being that we all experience at various points in our life that's as natural as hunger or thirst.
 It's a signal that our body sends us when we're lacking something we need for survival, which is human connection.
 And if we respond to loneliness by picking up the phone to call our mother or getting in the car to visit a good friend, then it will subside.
 But if it persists for a long period of time, that's when it does damage to our bodies and raises our risk of physical and mental illness.